iAmRishijha/Movie-recommendation-system/README.md

 Data Preprocessing: The dataset is cleaned and prepared for analysis, including removing duplicates, handling missing values, and formatting the data.

-Vectorizaton: converting text data into vectors for implementing cosine similarity methof
+Vectorizaton: converting text data into vectors for implementing cosine similarity method.

 Cosine Similarity: Cosine similarity is calculated for each pair of movies based on their features (overview, genres, keywords, cast, director).